 • Provide, in conjunction with the Principal, a program of applied professional development including individual plans necessary for continued accreditation and advancement.
 Maintain an annual calendar of offerings consistent with emerging program needs.

-• Supervise the generation of a master schedule for the faculty and students in conjunction with the Dean of Campus Life, Guidance Counselors, and others.
+• Supervise the generation of a master schedule for the faculty and students in conjunction with the Registrar, Dean of Campus Life, Guidance Counselors, and others.

 • Collaborate on student records and grade transcripts with the Registrar.